TaylanUB/scheme-bytestructures/README.md

 *Rationale:* The above is especially important to keep in mind when working with variable-width encodings like UTF-8 and UTF-16.
-To avoid any hardships arising from this issue, one may make sure that the effective character set in use is limited to ASCII, or else use UTF-32.
+To avoid any hardships arising from this issue, one may use the ASCII or UTF-32 encodings which are fixed-width.

 #### The bytestructure data type